Teatime Thursday: Susan Oxtoby on Ulrike Ottinger

 Open to Curator’s Circle members at the $1,000 level and above.

-Please join us for a conversation with Susan Oxtoby, BAMPFA director of film and senior film curator, who will speak about Ulrike Ottinger’s work in relationship to the Matrix 276 exhibition and the streaming spotlight series East Meets West: The Films of Ulrike Ottinger, both on view through July 18.
+Please join us for an online conversation with Susan Oxtoby, BAMPFA director of film and senior film curator, who will speak about Ulrike Ottinger’s work in relationship to the Matrix 276 exhibition and the streaming spotlight series East Meets West: The Films of Ulrike Ottinger, both on view through July 18.

 Matrix 276: Ulrike Ottinger is BAMPFA’s first exhibition of the artist’s photographic work.
 The images on view were made over decades and display Ottinger’s abiding interest in portraiture and landscape.
 Often, but not always, Ottinger’s photographic work runs parallel to her film projects.
 Her talent as a cameraperson—her eye for detail, frame composition, color, and light—and her worldview are apparent in both media.